How much does it cost to heat a pool?

 First things first.
 Let's answer the following as a starting point - How do you want to use your pool once it is heated?

-• Extending The Swimming Season - "We'd like to start using the pool in spring and still be swimming well into autumn" is a comment I always hear.
-The goal here is to take the edge off the chilly water by heating your pool to between 26 to 30 degrees Celsius (°C) and is what we mean by extending the swimming season.
+- Extending The Swimming Season - "We'd like to start using the pool in spring and still be swimming well into autumn" is a comment I always hear.
+The goal is to take the edge off the chilly water by heating your pool to between 26 to 30 degrees Celsius (°C).
+This is what we mean by extending the swimming season.
 As the good 'ol sun is starting to warm up your pool water after winter, you can use a smaller unit to heat your pool compared to if you want to heat your pool in the middle of winter when the air and water temperatures are so much colder.
 As you are potentially using your heater for the months on either side of summer, the running costs are pretty low.

 Do I Need A Pool Blanket To Heat My Pool?

 This is similar to being asked "Would you like another glass of wine?".
 You know you shouldn't however it is just so tempting to think it won't make any difference in the morning!
 So, you kind of know you should have a pool blanket....right?
-Yes, I know, they don't win any beauty contests unless you go for an inground box or combined bench seat and roller unit which hides the blanket.
+Yes, I know, they don't win any beauty contest unless you go for an inground box or combined bench seat and roller unit which hides the blanket.

 Pool water generally attempts to drop to ambient air temperature overnight which is when you lose the most heat from your pool.
 Spring and autumn is the time when it can be a sunny 22°C during the day and still as low as 10°C at night.
 Let's say the overnight temperature is 16°C and you're heating your pool during the day to 28°C. Let's compare what happens overnight with and without a pool blanket:

-• Overnight Pool Temperature Drop Without A Pool Blanket - up to 8°C (10+°C if it is windy)
+- Overnight Pool Temperature Drop Without A Pool Blanket - up to 8°C (10+°C if it is windy)

-• Overnight Pool Temperature Drop With A Pool Blanket - up to 2°C
+- Overnight Pool Temperature Drop With A Pool Blanket - up to 2°C

 A pool blanket will also naturally heat your pool water by up to 8°C which reduces how many heater running hours you need to hit your ideal temperature.
 A starting water temperature of 22°C is considerably cheaper to heat to 28°C than heating 18°C water.
 A pool blanket will trap in heat and minimise the overnight water temperature drop so your heater works considerably less to keep your pool at your set temperature.
 This hugely cuts your running costs (200%+) which tops up your summer beer and wine budget very nicely indeed.

-The simple answer is "No. You don't have to have a pool blanket."
+The simple answer is "No, you don't have to have a pool blanket."
 However, you will need to buy a much larger heater and it will increase your annual heating costs up to 400% which normally adds up to more than the cost of a pool blanket.
 It is like trying to air-condition your house with open doors and windows.
 To compensate, you need a bigger unit that also needs to run for many more hours to do the job.

 At around $1,100 for a decent thickness (500+ micron and above) pool blanket and roller, the power bill savings will offset the pool blanket cost quickly.
 Look for blankets and rollers with 10 year prorata warranties.
 With the money you save, you can afford that inground box after all!